Friday Afternoon Breakout Sessions

 Workshop Description: Stock investing is a constant mind game; media, “market gurus”, product pushing, and our own emotional involvement all weigh heavily on our ability to prosper.
 Learn to silence the noise and get out of your own way – pick stocks and invest with a new understanding of markets and yourself.

 Workshop: The Power of Moats - Competitive Advantages Drive Superior Performance

-Workshop Description: Heather Brilliant, CFA, will discuss Morningstar's Economic Moat framework and how to apply it to selecting great companies.
-She will share specific examples that illustrate how Moats can improve investment outcomes.
+Workshop Description: Carr and John will discuss Morningstar's Economic Moat framework and how to apply it to selecting great companies.
+They will share specific examples that illustrate how Moats can improve investment outcomes.